faisal7806/frappe-server-side/Caching-records-in-client.md

 # Caching Records in Browser

 Use localStorage to store documents in the browser and periodically refresh updates from the server.
+#Hard problem, from my skimming. different browsers, different ways. docs.google.com uses it on chrome for sure though.

 ## Design